Mellysujakto/http-req-flutter-bloc/README.md

 This project is a static project, where some content or parameters for Create, Read, Update, Delete are hardcodes.
 Maybe in the future this project will be upgraded again, so that it can become a dynamic and configurable project

-This Project is Using plugins:
+This Project is uses plugins:
 ```
         dependencies:
             flutter_bloc: ^3.2.0